dvklopfenstein/biocode/doc/multiple_comparisons.md

 # Multiple Comparison Issue Explained

+From Geoffrey Brent, Melbourne, Victoria, Australia

-From Geoffrey Brent· Be careful what you ask for ;-)
+Be careful what you ask for ;-)

 The key concept here is that "probability of X being true, given the information that Y is true" is not the same as